Donfyffe/openpilotopkr/README.md

    - **Bottom Text View:** Show Date/Time/Roadname at bottom of drive screen.
    - **RPM Animation:** Show RPMs on UI with adjustable limit.
    - **AnimatedRPM Max:** max hundreds scale for animated rpm meter.
-   - **Show Stop Line:** show stop line and stop signal, needed for opkr long control stop at stop signal feature (expermental).
+   - **Show Stop Line:** show stop line and stop signal, needed for opkr long control stop at stop signal feature (experimental).
    - **Hold Button for Setting Menu:** if active you wiil have to hold button to access setting menu, to prevent unwanted access.
    - **Enable RTShield Process:** enhancement for smoother op operation.
    - **Offline OSM (64G storage only):** OSM Korea only, device storage memory must be >= 64G.